English | Japanese

 Work with People Your Students Will Accept as Role Models

 In one community, we were asked by the local police to hold a workshop for youth and their parents because a teenager from a local school had been killed when an argument turned into a knife fight.
-I asked the Police Chief and his Captain, who are both strong men of Latino heritage, to help me demonstrate walking away from an insult.
+I asked the Police Chief and his Captain, who are both strong men of Latino heritage and highly respected in their community, to help me demonstrate walking away from an insult.

 To start the demonstration, I coached the Police Captain to call his Chief “Stupid!” in Spanish.
 There was a delighted gasp from our audience as the Police Captain swaggered up to his Chief and yelled, “Estúpido!”

-Study the Solutions that Are Working Well for Stopping Violence and Abuse within a Culture
+Study the Solutions that Are Working Well to Keep People Safe

 Meet People where They Are Instead of Expecting Them to Come to Where You Are

-People from different cultural and religious backgrounds will have a huge range of differences in what is going to be acceptable to them in how personal safety skills are taught.
-Instead of creating a barrier that will stop students from having access to skills that can save them from horrible experiences, meet people where they are.
+People from different cultural and religious backgrounds will have a huge range of differences about what is going to be acceptable to them in how personal safety skills are taught.
+Instead of creating a barrier that will stop students from having access to skills that can save them from terrible experiences, meet people where they are.

-You have to be willing to make adjustments and to separate what is truly essential from what can be changed.
+In order to meet people where they are, we have to make adjustments and to separate what is truly essential from what can be changed.
 For example, suppose you are a man and you are working with a religious group that does not allow men to touch women or to mention anything sexual.
 With a little flexibility and imagination, you can teach classes that will help women and girls gain self-protection skills to stop sexual assaults where you do not touch students at all and do not make any direct sexual references.
 In order to accomplish this, you could:

 - Ask women from the group to be your assistants and give them simple clear directions on how to help teach the girls